luca-888/MILo/README.md

 We propose to use rasterization techniques from [RaDe-GS](https://baowenz.github.io/radegs/) and [GOF](https://github.com/autonomousvision/gaussian-opacity-fields/tree/main).

 The latter incorporate the filters proposed in [Mip-Splatting](https://github.com/autonomousvision/mip-splatting), the loss functions of [2D GS](https://github.com/hbb1/2d-gaussian-splatting) and its preprocessed DTU dataset.

+We use [Nvdiffrast](https://github.com/NVlabs/nvdiffrast) for differentiable triangle rasterization, and [DepthAnythingV2](https://github.com/DepthAnything/Depth-Anything-V2) for computing our optional depth-order regularization loss relying on monocular depth estimation.

 The evaluation scripts for the Tanks and Temples dataset are sourced from [TanksAndTemples](https://github.com/isl-org/TanksAndTemples/tree/master/python_toolbox/evaluation).